 When I was growing up my mom used to tell me that poverty was a curse by the devil and that to show my head in public I had to appear like I had money.

 I've spent most of my 20s trying to overcome shame and guilt about my financial problems.
-No one told me that becoming an entrepreneur breeds financial problems and adventure.

 How shame affects behavior